INFO201AB-Group3/final-project/README.md

 We are using `dplyr` to  wrangling the data set.
 We researched visualization packages and probably utilize `ggplot2` for more interactive charts/maps.
-We are using statistical analysis and machine learning to help us with find the best averages, differences, standard deviations, etc. To answer our questions concisely.
+Also we are using statistical analysis and machine learning to help us with find the best averages, differences, standard deviations, etc. To answer our questions concisely.

 ## Project Setup